ritesrnjn/ngqs/README.md

 ## Technologies

-To reduce the development efforts following technologies have been used to scaffolding the application
+Following technologies have been used for scaffolding the application
 * Angular 9
 * Typescript 3
 * Sass